The maximum distinctness of physical systems: Distinct events in spacetime

-The bounds \eqn{energy} and \eqn{momentum}, which derive from separate descriptions of shifts in time and space, together imply a relationship---for a long evolution of a well-localized system---between maximum counts of distinct states in two different frames:
+Consider an isolated well-localized system that undergoes a long evolution that is maximally distinct for both energy and momentum.
+Then bounds \eqn{energy} and \eqn{momentum} for shifts in time and space are achieved, making the identity

-This is the classical time-energy interval for a system moving between two events separated by time $\T$ and distance $\X=v\T$ in a moving frame, with separation $\T_r$ in the rest frame.
-If the system is changing at the maximum rate then $E\ps\T$ is the total number of distinct events seen in the moving frame, of which $p\ps\X$ are distinct due to frame motion.
-The difference $E_r\ps\Delta t_r$ is the number distinct without frame motion.
-This partitioning of action into different resources for distinct events is equivalent to partitioning a conserved energy into different resources for change: \eqn{invariance} divided by $\Delta t$ is \eqn{vp}.
+a relationship between counts of distinct events with and without frame motion.
+With motion, $\T$ is the time between the starting and ending events, $\X$ is the distance between them, and $E\ps\T$ is the total number of distinct events, of which $p\ps\X$ are distinct due to frame motion.
+The difference, $E_{\text{rest}}\ps\Delta t_{\text{rest}}$, counts the events \textit{not}~due to frame motion.
+We can also look at this in terms of energy: if total energy, and hence all forms of energy, achieve the maximum rate of distinct change, then multiplying \eqn{vp} by $\T$ gives the relationship \eqn{invariance} between counts.

-We argue below that we can treat ordinary macroscopic systems as changing at the maximum rate, so \eqn{invariance} becomes a relationship between actual counts of distinct events underlying classical mechanics.
-Relativistic action $L\,dt=(H-\sum_i p_i\,v_i)\,dt$ for a system of interacting particles similarly becomes a count of events not due to particle motion.
-Dynamics over short time intervals follows a path where action (defined with this sign) is \textit{greatest}~\cite{gray}.
-Here this is the path of {\em most non-motion events} (\cf\cite{taylor}) and, since energy is conserved, {\em least distinct-motion}.
+This suggests that the quantum evolution that best approximates classical mechanics is as distinct as its average energy allows; we confirm this in Section~\ref{sec.classical}.
+Then \eqn{invariance} becomes a relation between the actual counts of distinct events underlying classical mechanics.
+Relativistic action $L\,dt=(H-\sum_i p_i\,v_i)\,dt$ for a system of interacting particles similarly counts events \textit{not} due to particle motion.
+Dynamics over short time intervals follows a path where this count is \textit{greatest}~\cite{gray}.
+This is the path of most distinct events in rest frames (\textit{maximum aging} \cite{taylor}) and, since energy is conserved, \textit{least} distinct particle-motion.